mw6352/autobots/README.md

-# autobots
-Object binning and obstacle avoidance with SLAM
+# Object binning and obstacle avoidance with SLAM